Catel/Catel.Docs/src/vnext/content/getting-started/wpf/hooking-up-everything-together.md

 #### Adding the commands

 {{% notice info %}}
-Note that we recommend that you use the *vmcommand* and *vmcommandwithcanexecute* code snippets available [here](http://www.catelproject.com/download/general-files/)
+Note that we recommend that you use the *vmtaskcommand* and *vmtaskcommandwithcanexecute* code snippets available [here](http://www.catelproject.com/download/general-files/)
 {{% /notice %}}

 Below is the code which comes in two parts.